 The substantial majority of the Company's revenues are denominated in either Philippine Pesos or Ringgit Malaysia, while the substantial majority of its expenses, including crude oil purchases and foreign currency denominated debt service costs, are denominated in U.S. dollars.
 In the year ended December 31, 2019 and 2020, 52% and 55%, respectively, of the Company's revenues were denominated in Philippine Pesos.
 During the same periods, 34% and 33%, respectively, of the Company's revenues were denominated in Ringgit Malaysia, and 14% and 12%, respectively, were denominated in U.S. dollars.
-The Company's financial reporting currency is the Peso, and therefore depreciation of the Peso relative to the U.S. dollar would result in increases in the Company's foreign currency denominated expenses as reflected in its Peso financial statements, and could also result in foreign exchange losses resulting from the revaluation of foreign currency denominated assets and liabilities, including increases in the Peso amounts of the Company's U.S. dollar-denominated debt obligations, thereby adversely affecting the Company's results of operations and financial condition.
+The Company's financial reporting currency is the Peso, and therefore depreciation of the Peso relative to the U.S. dollar would result in increases in the Company's foreign currency denominated expenses as reflected in its Peso financial statements, and could also result in foreign exchange losses resulting from the revaluation of foreign currency denominated assets and liabilities, including increases in the Company's results of operations and financial condition.